.

 acre.noun,.plural.acres

-a unit of area in the used in land and sea floor measuring 4840 square yards or 4047 square metres (the property is set in two acres of land); a lineal yard has 3 feet
+a unit of area used in land and sea floor measuring 4840 square yards or 4047 square metres (the property is set in two acres of land, so there's lots of room for gardening to grow your own food); a lineal yard has 3 feet

 acreage.noun,.plural.acreages